sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 In order to prove or disprove the performance of one storage format over the other, we built two versions of the backend (the Dgraph backend implementation can be found [here](https://github.com/sourcegraph/sourcegraph/pull/5333)).
 Benchmarks showed that the (upload) performance of the SQLite backend scaled linearly (a factor of 2.2x and 2.8x), where the Dgraph backend scaled linearly (with a factor of 25x) with input size.
 There were likely multiplying factors that increased this performance discrepancy, including lack of experience with graph databases, no operational experience with Dgraph, and a bad choice of graph schema.

-We choose to run with SQLite due to its higher initial performance, familiarity, and easy operational properties.
+We chose to run with SQLite due to its higher initial performance, familiarity, and easy operational properties.
 SQLite is still the on-disk format for code intelligence bundles in Sourcegraph.

 After this change, raw LSIF uploads were processed immediately into a SQLite file which is stored on disk, and queries need only to access the documents containing the target source range.
 Standard SQL design and tricks apply here.